4d/docs/website/translated_docs/es/Concepts/cf_looping.md

 ## For each...End for each

-La sintaxis de la estructura condicional `For each...End for each` es:
+La sintaxis de la estructura condicional `For each...
+End for each` es:

 ```4d
  For each(Current_Item;Expression{;begin{;end}}){Until|While}(Boolean_Expression)}